(Tuesdays and Thursdays; Section A at 10:00am-11:50am; Section B at 1:00pm-2:50pm)

 - 4 pts - Suggest additional experimental work to help clarify your results and ways that the experiment could be changed in future attempts.

 - 4 pts - For most exercises involving pathogens and infections/diseases, describe the consequences of a misdiagnosis and improper treatment of the specific patients involved.
 For the exercise on antibiotic resistance describe other ways resistance is spread among bacteria.

 NOTE: Even though you may be working in pairs or groups with other students and obtain the same data, the discussion should always be written in your own words.
 Lab group partners who have discussions that are deemed too similar will be charged with a violation of academic integrity.

 4. Outside the Class Discussion (12 pts).
-3 pts each for adequately addressing each of the four parts.
+Additional topics and questions to discuss will be provided with the grading rubric.
 Researching outside the class and Lab Manual may be necessary to answer these questions.
 Remember to write in your own words and cite appropriate literature when necessary.

 Basis of Course Grade